 10.)
 Don't delay act now

-If there’s a time to move in to the bigger picture –be it on starting a startup, traveling, joining a competition– its now.
-Doing it now will lessen the your regrets in the future.
-You don’t want to hear your future self saying “I should have done this before when I was X”.
-Its inspiring especially if you do it in an early age.
-When you grow up, you’ll probably lose motivation and gain more liabilities to yourself and your family.
+If there's a time to move into the bigger picture --be it on starting a startup, traveling, joining a competition-- it's now.
+Doing it now will lessen your regrets in the future.
+You don't want to hear your future self saying "I should have done this before when I was X".
+It's inspiring especially if you do it at an early age.
+When you grow up, you'll probably lose motivation and gain more liabilities to yourself and your family.
 So what are you waiting for?

 11.)
 Never stop learning